kscott94/SeqFinder/README.md

 # SeqFinder

-### SeqFinder is a set of miscellaneous, linux-based, commandline tool for finding genomic sequences at specified sequence positions.
-This tool depends on python3.
+### SeqFinder is a set of miscellaneous python3 scripts for finding genomic sequences at specified sequence positions.
+These scripts are called from the command line.

 Note: if the genome contains multiple chromosomes, split chromosomes into separate files.